ESPN FPI projects the remaining games on Penn State Football's schedule

+Follow along as No. 4 Penn State takes on the USC Trojans at the LA Memorial Coliseum.

-Penn State Football currently sits at 5-0 on the year after a 27-11 win over UCLA this past Saturday and this upcoming weekend they will look to make that record 6-0 as they travel out to West to take on Big Ten newcomer USC this weekend.
+Penn State Football currently sits at 6-0 on the year after a 33-30 overtime win over USC this past Saturday and this upcoming weekend they will have a bye week before heading to Wisconsin the following week.

 In the chart below, you can see the likelihood of Penn State Football winning each of the remaining games on the 2024 football schedule.